 The United Association of Journeymen and Apprentices of the Plumbing and Pipe Fitting Industry of the United States and Canada, Local 488 (the "Union") and the Construction Labour Relations - an Alberta Association Mechanical (Provincial) Trade Division Pursuant to Registration Certificate No. 27 (the "Party Employers") entered into an agreement and declaration of trust dated May 7, 1965 (the "Health and Welfare Trust Agreement") which has been amended and restated as of August 13, 2007.
-The Health and Welfare Trust Agreement provides for the establishment, maintenance, investment and administration of a fund known as The Edmonton Pipe Industry Health and Welfare Fund (the "Health and Welfare Fund"), created pursuant to The Edmonton Pipe Industry Health and Welfare Plan (the "Health and Welfare Plan") which includes all restatements and amendments to January 1, 2017.
-The Health and Welfare Plan itself was established pursuant to a collective agreement between the Union and the Party Employers dated May 7, 1965 (the "Collective Agreement") and renewed for the period until April 30, 2019.
-The Health and Welfare Fund is a registered trust with the Canada Revenue Agency.
+The Health and Welfare Trust Agreement provides for the establishment, maintenance, investment and administration of a fund known as The Edmonton Pipe Industry Health and Welfare Fund (the "Health and Welfare Fund"), created pursuant to The Edmonton Pipe Industry Health and Welfare Plan (the "Health and Welfare Plan") which includes all restatements and amendments to January 1, 2019.
+The Health and Welfare Plan was further amended effective January 1, 2020.
+The Health and Welfare Plan itself was established pursuant to a collective agreement between the Union and the Party Employers dated May 7, 1965 (the "Collective Agreement") which expired on April 30, 2019.
+An updated Collective Agreement is currently under negotiation.